-Art With Impact is seeking passionate, inspiring individuals to facilitate our interactive, film-based workshops at both the college and high school levels.
+Art With Impact is seeking passionate, inspiring individuals to join our team.

 Looking to engage with us and volunteer?
 Become an Art With Impact Star!
 AWI Stars are an essential component of the Art With Impact network.
 They are passionate about reducing the stigma around mental illness through creativity, and generously put their time, expertise, and passion to work for positive change.

 AWI Stars work hand-in-hand with staff to ensure powerful experiences for the students we serve.
-To become a Star, contact Maya ([email protected]) in the United States, or Natalie ([email protected]) in Canada.
+To become a Star, contact us at [email protected]

 Workshop support volunteers are energetic, organized people who enjoy traveling and having a hands-on role in our workshops.
 They provide logistical and energetic support throughout each event: staff the AWI info table, administer evaluation and impact surveys, and help hold space for students throughout the workshop.